maryi/CSCW-Project/Project report/ReportDocument.md

 Next, in order to implement the listed requirements, we defined a set of criteria to help us classify our information, which we particularly call *-descriptors-*.
 As the list grow, we notice that the criteria used to define collaborative work is different from the criteria to identify tool features.
 We identified that not all descriptors are suitable for our two user requirements.
 The first requirement needs the user to describe the nature of the collaboration s/he intent to support, so the descriptors should allow to identify the characteristics of the work to be done.
 Meanwhile, in UR2 the application requires the user to describe the features of a tool.
 Thus, descriptors have to be feature oriented in order to describe the capabilities of a particular tool.
 As a result, we divided the initial list in two, creating two set of descriptors, one for UR1 and the other for UR2.

-**UR1: Searching for an application:** Any user searching for an application to support collaborative activities should be able to describe the nature of the collaborative work to the system.
-Consequently, the descriptors used for this requirement were selected from the MoCA framework, along with *purpose* as a complementary one.
+**UR1: Searching for an application:** Any user searching for an application to support collaborative activities should describe the nature of the collaborative work to the system.
+Consequently, the descriptors used for this requirement are selected from the MoCA framework, along with *purpose* as a complementary one.
 Note that the vocabulary of the MoCA dimensions were adapted to be more colloquial for user friendliness.
 The set of descriptors selected to characterize collaborative work is presented in table #.
 Each descriptor is described with the name, possible options and the selection type offered to the user in the web interface.
 The rational about the options offered will be describe in the next subsection.

 |                                                        |
 |--------------------------------------------------------|